-My name is Steve Song.
-I am the Founder of Village Telco, a social enterprise that builds low-cost WiFi mesh VoIP technologies to deliver affordable voice and Internet in underserviced areas.
-When I am not doing that I am a passionate advocate for cheaper, more pervasive access to communication infrastructure in Africa.
+I am the founder of Village Telco, a social enterprise that manufactures low-cost WiFi mesh VoIP technologies to deliver affordable voice and Internet service in under-serviced areas.

 Prior to that I was lucky enough to have a fellowship for three years with the Shuttleworth Foundation to work on telecommunications and access issues in South Africa.
 And before joining the Foundation, I spent 10 years at the International Development Research Centre in Ottawa funding and engaging in research into Information and Communication Technology for Development (ICT4D) issues, mostly in Africa.

-If you’d like to get in touch with me, please indulge my SPAM paranoia and fill out the contact form.
+If you’d like to get in touch with me, please use the contact form.